 An appraisal document is a signed document with images included that establishes the value of your artwork.
 It is prepared in accordance with the guidelines of the Appraisers Association of America, Inc. and to comply with the Uniform Standards of Professional Appraisal Practice.
-As of August 17, 2006 there are new I.R.S. guidelines pertaining to "qualified appraisals" and "qualified appraisers".
-Gift and estate appraisals must now be completed by an appraiser who has "earned an appraisal designation from a recognized appraiser organization" and must be "conducted by a qualified appraiser in accordance with generally accepted appraisal standards....consistent with the substance and principles of USPAP"
+On August 17, 2006 the I.R.S. established guidelines outlining what standards are accepted as "qualified appraisals" and "qualified appraisers".
+Gift and estate tax appraisals must be completed by an appraiser who has "earned an appraisal designation from a recognized appraiser organization" and must be "conducted by a qualified appraiser in accordance with generally accepted appraisal standards....consistent with the substance and principles of USPAP"

 Appraisal documentation includes a full description of the artwork, images, biographical information on the artist, provenance (when available), an assessment of quality and condition as well as retail, private and/or auction records for comparable artwork.

 This type of appraisal reports the amount/value that would be required to replace a work with another of similar age, quality, origin and condition within a reasonable length of time in an appropriate and relevant market.
 Copies of this type of appraisal can be furnished to your insurance company for your scheduled fine arts policy in case of losses due to fire, theft, damage, flood, etc.